 Dinner begins at 5:30 pm

-Dinner will include: Salad and an entree of choice
+Dinner includes: salad and an entree of choice.

 Please note that if you RSVP, you will be charged for the meeting cost.